lale-help/lale-help/README_FEATURES_SPECS.md

 ### rspec

-(BDD framework) for structuring tests, assertions, etc. it's the most common Ruby testing framework, useful for all kinds of tests (from unit to integration) http://www.relishapp.com/rspec/
+BDD framework for structuring tests, assertions, etc. it's the most common Ruby testing framework, useful for all kinds of tests (from unit to integration) http://www.relishapp.com/rspec/

 ### Capybara

-is a DSL and abstraction layer for writing browser-based tests http://jnicklas.github.io/capybara/
+Is a DSL and abstraction layer for writing browser-based tests http://jnicklas.github.io/capybara/
 In our case we have configured it to execute with the Selenium driver.

 ### FactoryGirl

-lets you define factories for test data http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md
+Lets you define factories for test data http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md

-All of there are standard Rails gems (libraries) and can be found on GitHub.
+All of these are standard Ruby/Rails gems (libraries) and can be found on GitHub.

 ## Example feature specs (uploading a file)

-- uploading a file https://goo.gl/7xVCwL.
-Example for filling forms
+- uploading a file: https://goo.gl/7xVCwL.
+Has an example for filling forms.
 - testing the top level add menu: https://goo.gl/Qx4vsZ.
-Example for test setup, finding dom elements and clicking them.
+Example for test setup, finding and clicking DOM elements.

+## Executing the tests

-run it with
+- run all feature specs with `rake spec:features`

-`rake spec:features SPEC=spec/features/files/circle_files_spec.rb`
+- run a subset of test files with `rake spec:features SPEC={file_name_pattern}`. file_name_pattern can be:
+  - a regular filename, example: `spec/features/files/circle_files_spec.rb`
+  - a filename with line number (runs only the test that covers that line): `spec/features/files/circle_files_spec.rb:42`
+  - a glob pattern: `spec/features/files/*`

 ## Using the rails console to test/debug factories (sometimes useful)